Noratrieb/blog/content/posts/box-is-a-unique-type.md

 this comparison doesn't make sense to me.
 While `Box<T>` usually behaves like a `T`, it's just a pointer.
 Writers of unsafe code _know_ that box is just a pointer, and will abuse that knowledge, accidentally causing UB with it.
-While this can be mitigated with better docs and teaching, like how no one questions the uniqueness of `&mut T` (maybe that's also because that one makes intuitive sense, shared xor mutable is a concept that makes a lot of sense), I think it will always be a problem, because in my opinion, box being unique and invalidating pointers on move is simply not intiutive.
+While this can be mitigated with better docs and teaching, like how no one questions the uniqueness of `&mut T` (maybe that's also because that one makes intuitive sense, "shared xor mutable" is a simple concept), I think it will always be a problem, because in my opinion, box being unique and invalidating pointers on move is simply not intiutive.

 When a box is moved, the pointer bytes change their location in memory.
 But the bytes the box points to stay the same.
 They don't